 - Exclude all wheat-containing food just to be on a safer side or limit the wheat food if the allergy was just one-time.

 - Take advice from experienced doctors so that they can suggest what to do and what not to.

-Babies are vulnerable during the initial months of life and even an allergic reaction can spell doom for them.
-By keeping a careful watch on their diet, you can ensure that you don’t inadvertently feed her wheat.
+Babies are vulnerable during the initial months of life and an allergic reaction at such a time can be difficult for them to handle.
+If your baby has developed an allergy to wheat, keep a watch on his diet, so that you can ensure that you don’t inadvertently feed him wheat.

 Also Read: How to Deal with Skin Allergies in Babies?